 Racial and ethnic disparities in health care - whether in insurance coverage, access, or quality of care - are one of many factors producing inequalities in health status in the United States.
-Houston Methodist recognizes the importance of looking at all factors that can contribute higher mortality rates of its citizens.
-Below is a snapshot of the health status of the community by race with emphasis on Harris County due to it being the largest county in the state of Texas.
+Houston Methodist recognizes the importance of looking at all factors that contribute to higher mortality rates of its citizens.
+Below is a snapshot of the health status of the community by race with emphasis on Harris County, as it is the largest county in the state of Texas.
 The intention of this section is to provide an additional snapshot for community health providers interested in the unique disparities that each race may face and the impact that such disparities may have on the providers' targeted service area.